w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 ### UserInfo

-In order to use the UserInfo API:
+To use the UserInfo API:

 * Enable the experimental feature `FedCmLoginHint` in `chrome://flags`.
 * The RP must embed an IDP iframe, which will perform the query.